City University (Bangladesh): History

-The university was founded in 2002 in the Blue Ocean Tower, with the approval of the University Grants Commission (Bangladesh) and the Government of Bangladesh's Ministry of Education.
-City University got the Permanent Certificate (Permanent Sanad) from Ministry of Education, Government of the People's Republic of Bangladesh on 23 October 2013.
+The university was founded in 2002 in the Blue Ocean Tower, with the approval of the University Grants Commission of Bangladesh and the Government of Bangladesh's Ministry of Education.
+City University got the Permanent Certificate from Ministry of Education of the Government of the People's Republic of Bangladesh on 23 October 2013.

 The university started with the Department of Computer Science and Engineering and School of Business where they offered a Bachelor of Science and Engineering (CSE), Masters and Bachelor of Business Administration (MBA and BBA) and later grew with the addition of Department of English, Textiles Engineering and Mechanical Engineering, civil engineering, pharmacy, agriculture with the approval of the University Grants Commission.

-Since 2002, City University had eight thousand students.

-Campuses

-The university has multiple campuses within Dhaka.
+In October 2025, the university campus was vandalized, with buses set on fire.

 Permanent campus

-The permanent campus is in Ashulia, Savar, in Dhaka District.
-City University started its permanent campus in 2011 with a huge area of land covered with green trees and grass, referred to as "the green campus".
-All classrooms are totally digitalized and have projectors.
-The laboratory is up-to-date.
-City University has a large playground for playing different types of games and has a large hall room for all types of official and cultural occasions.
+The permanent campus is in Khagan, Birulia, Savar in Dhaka District.
+City University started its permanent campus in 2011.
 The permanent campus covers 60 acre with a playground, cafeteria, golf course, girls' and boys' hostel, and other facilities.

-City campus

-The city campus is located in Panthapath, near Bashundhara City.
-Its previous campus was in Banani, Dhaka, Bangladesh.
-The campus relocated on 1 November 2014 in Panthapath near Bashundhara City to a modernized building.
-The new campus has a large cafeteria, a smart car parking system, and a large conference room.
-All classrooms are totally digitalized with projectors.
-The laboratory is up-to-date.

-Library

-The library has comprehensive collections to meet the needs of its users and is located in two campuses, one is in the main campus at Khagan, Birulia, Savar, Dhaka and the other one is at the city campus in Panthapath, Dhaka.
-The library provides services designed to support students, faculty members, researchers, and staff members.
-All members are encouraged to examine, consult, borrow and browse through any book, journal, printed/non-printed materials, on-line resources, and receive other services of the library.